Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 ]

-Why environments matter for security:
+Why boxes matter for security:

 - Credential isolation - Auth injected via sealed paths, not exposed as strings